root-project/web/manual/index.md

 toc_label: ROOT Manual
 ---

-ROOT is an object-oriented framework that provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage in high-energy physics.
-It is mainly written in C++ but integrated with other languages such as Python and R.
+The ROOT Manual provides detailed information about the use and applications of ROOT, the object-oriented framework that provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage in high-energy physics.

+In the first part "ROOT MANUAL - Basics" the central building blocks and concepts of ROOT are presented and explained.

+In the second part "ROOT MANUAL - Functional parts" the numerous application areas and special topics of ROOT are dealt with.
+Here you will receive in-depth information about the extensive possibilities of data analysis with ROOT.

+Both parts contain a lot of, often interactive, examples.

+The ROOT Manual refers to numerous information, especially for ROOT classes, from the [ROOT Reference Guide](https://root.cern/doc/master/).
+The ROOT Reference Guide is the primary source of information for all ROOT classes.

 > **C++**
 >